alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 One thing we often (again) remember: read-only database operations don't need transactions!
 In the good old days, it was already a good practice to set up two different datasources for the persistence context: one read-only avoiding database transactions and one which allowed it.
-Anyway, you can now declare your service only read data and doesn't need to open a database transaction using the ``@Transactional(readonly=true) `` annotation.
+Anyway, you can now declare your service only reads data and doesn't need to open a database transaction using the ``@Transactional(readonly=true) `` annotation.

 By the way, this feature goes well with using dedicated entities as mentioned above.
 For a specific search/query use case, you can use both of them to make your code even more straightforward.